 Cost of the Journey

-Cost of the journey is $7890 DBL / $8595 SGL, per person, based on double occupancy, from Paro*.
-Cost includes all accommodations; all meals as stated in the itinerary; group airport transfers; ground transportation in a Toyota Hiace; professional guide services; park, preserve, and other activity fees; and miscellaneous program expenses.
+Cost of the journey is per person, based on occupancy: $8190 DBL / $8990 SGL, from Paro*.
+Tour cost includes all accommodations; all meals as stated in the itinerary; group airport transfers; ground transportation in a Toyota Hiace; professional guide services; park, preserve, and other activity fees; and miscellaneous program expenses.

-Tour price does not include: roundtrip airfare to and from Paro, or items of a personal nature such as laundry, porterage, telephone charges, or alcoholic beverages, overstay expenses arising from weather or COVID reasons or other unforeseen situations.
+Tour cost does not include: roundtrip airfare to and from Paro, or items of a personal nature such as laundry, porterage, telephone charges, or alcoholic beverages, overstay expenses arising from weather or COVID reasons or other unforeseen situations.
+Tour cost also does not include the Bhutan tourism fees (at present, $100 per person, per night) or your visa cost (2024 pricing was $40).

 *If you choose to come into Dehli and fly with the extension group to Paro, our operator can book that flight for you and we can add it to your invoice.

-Cost of the Manas extension is $2890 DBL / $3195 SGL and includes the internal flights (Dehli - Guwahati - Dehli - Paro).
+Cost of the Manas extension is per person, based on occupancy: $2990 DBL / $3375 SGL and includes the internal flights (Dehli - Guwahati - Dehli - Paro).

 A note about the cost of this trip: This is an expensive tour.
 Bhutan limits tourist visits and links visas to the use of an authorized local operator and by requiring local operators to charge a minimum per person per day for even basic services, with a portion of that going back to the government.
 A visit to Bhutan is a privilege, we do pay for it in the tourism fees.